 This section describes an action plan to reduce risk and loss from future hazard events in the City of Shoreline.
 The specific projects are listed in the pages that follow.
 Mitigation strategies were defined and prioritized primarily through a formalized workshop process with stakeholder committee members.
-The team devised a dot exercise to allow the stakeholders to prioritize the mitigation strategies (See Appendix A).
-The results were summed and the mitigation strategies were ranked according to the results.
-Some of the mitigation strategies received the same scores or a score of 0.
-The team then prioritized the tied mitigation strategies and those receiving a score of 0 by determining which mitigation strategies were most important for the life and safety of Shoreline residents.
+This prioritization was based on a benefit cost review for each mitigation strategy and importance to the life and safety of the Shoreline community.
 The planning team verified the results of this process through interviews with knowledgeable local officials and technicians.
-The mitigation strategies are listed below in order of priority.